👀 Solink Secure Summit 2025 is open for registration.

 How can retailers prevent organized retail theft?

 Organized retail theft can seemingly occur at random.
-However, strong deterrents to theft including a cloud-based video surveillance system make it less likely that your retail establishment will be targeted, and if it is, more likely the thieves will be caught.
+However, strong deterrents to theft including a cloud-based video security system make it less likely that your retail establishment will be targeted, and if it is, more likely the thieves will be caught.

 What does “flash mob burglary” mean?